Post-traumatic amnesia: GOAT

 The Galveston Orientation and Amnesia Test (GOAT) is the most frequently used test for assessing PTA in the United States and Canada.
 The test consists of 10 items that involve the recall of events that occurred right before and after the injury, as well as questions about disorientation.
 Scores of 75 or more on this scale (out of a total possible score of 100) correspond to the termination of the PTA episode.
 The GOAT typically classifies orientation into three categories: orientation to the person, orientation to the place, and orientation to the time.
 The idea behind these questions is that each of these classifications places a large demand on the patient's memory and learning abilities.

 WPTAS and AWPTAS

 The Westmead Post-Traumatic Amnesia Scale (WPTAS) is commonly used in Australia and New Zealand.
-It questions twelve questions that examine orientation to person, place and time, in addition to the ability to consistently remember new information from one day to the next.
+It asks twelve questions that examine orientation to person, place and time, in addition to the ability to consistently remember new information from one day to the next.
 The scale is administered once each day, until the patient scores 12/12 on three consecutive days.
 The WPTAS is suitable for patients with moderate-to-severe traumatic brain injury.
 An abbreviated version of the WPTAS, the Abbreviated Westmead PTA Scale (AWPTAS) assesses patients with mild traumatic brain injury.